Mr-Smyth/circles/docs/Testing.md

 <br>

 * :hammer: TEST:
-    * Check that any changes that conflicted with another person were handled..
+    * Check that any changes that conflicted with another person were handled.
 * :clipboard: RESULT:
     * If a person was changed in such a way as to be a duplicate of an existing person, Then the user is notified via the notify duplicate functionality.